sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2022.md

 Raeshma Razvi and Maddie Rostami from the [Shahrazad Squad](https://shahrazadsquad.org/) will be engaging in-person audiences in the lobby at Brava with story-bites inspired by the 1001 Nights starting at 7:00pm.

-The full program is 100-minutes without intermission.
+The full program is 100 minutes without intermission.